 I don’t know about you but I always save bananas.
 I peel, chop and freeze those babies the minute they get all brown and spotty.

 They make brilliant smoothies and ice-creams.
 Banana bread too of course if they don’t actually reach the freezer.

-All you need for this healthy coffee and walnut cake is a banana, 2 eggs, baking powder, nut butter (have you tried my recipe for homemade nut butter), diluted coffee, vanilla extract, walnuts and some ground almonds.
+All you need for this gluten-free coffee and walnut cake recipe is a banana, 2 eggs, baking powder, nut butter (have you tried my recipe for homemade nut butter), diluted coffee, vanilla extract, walnuts and some ground almonds.